 Skepticism and the paranormal

-When it comes to the idea of ghosts, hauntings and the paranormal there are, in my opinion four basic types of personalities.
+When it comes to the subject of ghosts, hauntings and the paranormal there are, in my opinion four basic types of personalities.

 The second type of person is the open-minded skeptic.
 These are people who are open to the idea that there may be some things that are beyond the scope of normal human understanding and perhaps do exist.
 They believe that ghosts and the paranormal may be real.
 But the open-minded skeptic wants something more than just some hearsay or flimsy evidence to convince them of the reality of ghosts.
 They want some evidence that is more substantial than some scratchy, barely audible EVP or photos of orbs, fog or some other unexplainable anomaly, to help convince them of the reality of the paranormal and of ghosts.
 These are also the people who may be reluctant to believe, even if they themselves have had a paranormal type experience, because they know that the human mind can and does sometimes do play tricks on us, even their own mind.
 But I think that most open minded skeptics want to believe, but it's going to take more proof then has been put forward thus far.